 What are SERP Features?
 Question

-SERP (Search Engine Results Page) is generated by Google as a response to a specific user query.
+A SERP (Search Engine Results Page) is generated by Google as a response to a query.
 SERP Features are special results on SERPs that are intended to offer users helpful information with the minimum necessity to click on the result.
 These features include AdWords and Product Listing Ads, Instant Answers, Local Packs, and Image Carousels, Featured Snippets, Top Stories, AMP etc. The following tools allow you to research SERP Features on SEMrush:

 - Position Tracking